Funding Q & A’s

 The Lion Foundation has established four Regional Grants Committees that meet monthly – Northern, Waikato/Bay of Plenty, Central and Southern.
 Click here for details on each region.
 Each Committee considers grant applications generated from their individual regions.
 These Committees are made up of local people with local knowledge, to ensure the best possible outcome for their communities.

 The Lion Foundation is licensed to operate gaming machines, solely for the purpose of raising money for distribution to the community for Authorised Purpose.

 How long will it take for my application to be processed?

 Regional Grants Committees and The Lion Foundation Trust Board meet monthly, however due to the fluctuations in the number of grant applications received in any given month, we advise applicants to allow AT LEAST EIGHT WEEKS for an application to be considered and a decision to be made.
 This timeframe is based on the receipt of a complete application and may be extended should we need to request additional documentation or clarification.

 What are the close off dates for applications?

 The Lion Foundation receives and processes applications all year round.
 There are no close off dates.

 Funds may be distributed to successful applicants once every 12 months.
 Applications should not be submitted less than 10 months from the date of your last grant approval.
 This allows for the 8 week processing time.

 How many quotes do I need to provide?

-We require two competing quotes for each item you are applying for.
-Once a grant is approved you must then use the quote and supplier provided within your application unless you have written permission form The Lion Foundation to use an alternative.
+To ensure that funds are distributed for Authorised Purpose, we require two competing quotes for each item you are applying for.
+Should you be unable to provide two competing quotes, please provide a full explanation why only one quote is supplied, or contact our grants advisors for assistance.
+Once a grant is approved you must then use the supplier who provided the quote unless you have written permission from The Lion Foundation to use an alternative supplier.